ibm-cloud-docs/netezza/start/provisioning.md

 {{site.data.keyword.netezza_full}} ({{site.data.keyword.netezza_short}}) is a fully managed, cloud native analytical data warehouse that is based on massively parallel processing (MPP) architecture. {{site.data.keyword.netezza_short}} is mainly used for analytical processing of historical data, and can process from 100TB up to a few petabytes of data with best in the class performance.
 Its array of SPUs processes disjoint dataset in parallel which is then aggregated to come up with final result set.

-Learn how to provision a {{site.data.keyword.netezza_short}} instance on Azure or AWS and configure private endpoint access.
+Learn how to provision a {{site.data.keyword.netezza_short}} instance on Azure or AWS.
 {: shortdesc}

 ## Before you begin
 {: #provisioning_prereqs}

-You need a pay-as-you-go {{site.data.keyword.cloud_notm}} account to start the provisioning process.
+You need a pay-as-you-go {{site.data.keyword.cloud_notm}} account or a subscription to start the provisioning process.

 For more information, see [Setting up your {{site.data.keyword.cloud_notm}} account](https://cloud.ibm.com/docs/account?topic=account-account-getting-started) and [Upgrading your account](https://cloud.ibm.com/docs/account?topic=account-upgrading-account).